Military heritage along the Iron Curtain

 Freedom Monument in Plungė

-The idea of the monument did not satisfy the Catholic community of the city, as the main figure of the monument – a plaster sculpture of a winged angel with a sword and a crown in his hands – seemed too vulgar and naked.
-For this reason, the initial idea of building the Freedom Monument in front of the church was resisted, and the latter was eventually built on Laisvės alėja.
-It is said that the citizens would throw stones at the sculpture.
-The monument did not please the city authorities either – Independence Day celebrations were held near the St. Florian statue, ignoring the Freedom Monument.
+The idea of the monument did not satisfy the Catholic community of the city, who felt that the main figure of the monument – a plaster sculpture of a winged angel holding a sword and a crown – looked too vulgar and bare.
+Therefore, the original idea of erecting the Freedom Monument in front of the church was rejected and it was installed on Laisvės Avenue.
+There is a story that the sculpture has been stoned by the townspeople.
+The city authorities did not like the monument either – Independence Day celebrations were held at the statue of St Florian, ignoring the Freedom Monument.

-Finally, the ruined sculpture was dismantled around 1936, and around 1950-1953.
-The Soviet occupation authorities, fighting against the manifestations of the ideas of freedom, blew up the remains of the monument.
-In 1992, the monument was restored and consecrated, with the new sculpture and coat of arms cast from brass.
+Finally, in around 1936, the ruined sculpture was dismantled, and in around 1950–1953, the Soviet occupation authorities blew up the remains of the monument in order to combat the expression of freedom ideas.
+In 1992, the monument was restored and consecrated.
+The new sculpture and coat of arms were cast in bronze.
 The author of the restored monument is sculptor Vilimas Ketvirtis.
-The sculpture of the angel was cast in St. Petersburg, and the coats of arms of Plungė were cast in Kaunas.
+The sculpture of the angel was cast in St Petersburg, while the coats of arms of Plungė – in Kaunas.

 Kaušėnai Holocaust Memorial